-In this article, I will present you a long exposure photography extensive tutorial in the form of a step-by-step guide to creating artistic long exposure photography in no time.
-I will be telling you all you need to know about this technique so you can start getting great long exposure photographs right from the start.
+In this article, I will present you an extensive long exposure photography tutorial in the form of a step-by-step ultimate guide to creating award-winning artistic long exposure architecture photography, long exposure landscape photography and motion blur photography.
+I will be telling you all you need to know about this technique so you can start creating great long exposure photographs right from the start.
 In addition, I will provide links to all the equipment I am talking about, and, when possible, as in the case of Formatt-Hitech neutral density filters, also discount codes for it.
 To find out what the code is, read on.

 I started writing this article as a long exposure crash course where I wanted to share the essential, but, as it happened with many of my articles lately, it evolved into an extensive tutorial, so you will get even more than it was planned in the beginning.
 I can guarantee you that this tutorial will be an excellent tool for the beginning long exposure photographer, but the advanced long exposure photographer will find some flavor here too.
 I have won many awards for my long exposure work and I hope this tutorial will help you win just as many.